A second-order in time, BGN-based parametric finite element method for geometric flows of curves: Numerical results

 Next, we proceed to simulate the evolution of a nonconvex curve, referred to as Shape 4.
-Fig.~\ref{Fig:flower_geo_MRandnoMR} and Fig.~\ref{Fig:flower_geo_MRandnoMRb} (top row) show the evolution of the geometric quantities based on two different initial data preparations: Algorithm \ref{CSF:BGN initial data 1} and Remark \ref{iniitalp}, respectively.
+Fig.~\ref{Fig:flower_geo_MRandnoMR} and Fig.~\ref{Fig:flower_geo_MRandnoMRb} (the first row) show the evolution of the geometric quantities based on two different initial data preparations: Algorithm \ref{CSF:BGN initial data 1} and Remark \ref{iniitalp}, respectively.
 A comparison of the results reveals the superiority of the latter approach for several reasons: (i) the magnitude of area loss is significantly lower when using the approach in Remark \ref{iniitalp}; (ii) the perimeter-decreasing property is preserved while the perimeter oscillates at the beginning when using Algorithm \ref{CSF:BGN initial data 1}; (iii) the number of mesh regularization implementations is smaller with the approach in Remark \ref{iniitalp}.
 Thus we recommend preparing the data for a nonconvex initial curve following the approach outlined in Remark \ref{iniitalp}.
-Fig. \ref{Fig:flower_geo_MRandnoMRb} (bottom row) illustrates the evolution of the same quantities without implementation of mesh regularization.
+Fig. \ref{Fig:flower_geo_MRandnoMRb} (the second row) demonstrates the performance of the equi-BGN2 scheme, from which it can be seen that only a relatively low number of iterations are needed for the majority of time steps (see \ref{Fig:flower_geo_MRandnoMRb}(c2)).
+Additionally, Fig. \ref{Fig:flower_geo_MRandnoMRb} (the third row) illustrates the evolution of the same quantities without any implementations of mesh regularization.
 In this case, all three quantities exhibit significant oscillations after a certain time period, and the area loss and mesh ratio of the polygon becomes excessively large, resulting in the breakdown of the BGN2 scheme.
-Notably, mesh clustering has happened at $t=1$ (see Fig. \ref{Fig:flower_evo_MRandnoMR} (c2)), eventually leading to mesh distortion at $t=2$ (see Fig. \ref{Fig:flower_evo_MRandnoMR} (d2)).
-These issues can be avoided by implementing mesh regularization (see \ref{Fig:flower_geo_MRandnoMRb} (a1)-(c1) and Fig. \ref{Fig:flower_evo_MRandnoMR} (a1)-(d1)).
-This demonstrates the essential role of mesh regularization in the effectiveness of the BGN2 scheme and the BGN1 scheme can greatly improve the mesh distribution.
+Notably, mesh clustering has happened at $t=1$ (see Fig. \ref{Fig:flower_evo_MRandnoMR}(c3)), eventually leading to mesh distortion at $t=2$ (see Fig. \ref{Fig:flower_evo_MRandnoMR}(d3)).

+These issues can be avoided by implementing one of the mesh regularization techniques.
+Fig. \ref{Fig:flower_evo_MRandnoMR}(a1)-(d1) and Fig. \ref{Fig:flower_evo_MRandnoMR}(a2)-(d2) demonstrate that mesh regularization is crucial for the effectiveness of BGN2-type schemes and the BGN1-type schemes can significantly enhance mesh quality.
+Additionally, A comparison between Fig. \ref{Fig:flower_evo_MRandnoMR}(d1) and Fig. \ref{Fig:flower_evo_MRandnoMR}(d2) reveals that there still exists some mesh clustering for the BGN2 scheme in long-time evolution.
+In contrast, the equi-BGN2 scheme exhibits equidistribution property throughout all time.